Tips To Get a 90% Lighthouse Performance Score

 Remove useless CSS and Javascripts

 Nowadays people like to use a CSS framework like bootstrap to build a website.
 This massively reduced the development time.
-But one problem there are lots of unused codes. we can identify the unused codes with the Chrome browser.
+But one problem there are lots of unused codes.
+We can identify the unused codes with the Chrome browser.

 Preconnect domains DNS